Skye Explorer Hiking Tour from Inverness

 What sort of vehicle do you use?+

-For the Skye Explorer Tour we use our 16-seater executive mini-coach.
-This vehicle is well-appointed with comfortable leather seats, AC, USB charging points, panoramic windows and even a glass roof, for that extra special view.
+For the Skye Explorer Tour we use our 19-seater executive mini-coach.
+This vehicle is well-appointed with comfortable leather seats, AC, USB charging points and panoramic windows.

 How often are bathroom/toilet stops?+